Abhijeet0230/dev_overflow/README.md

 – Integrated views and voting mechanism to gauge post popularity

 – Added filter and pagination features to virtually all pages for improved user experience.

+## 💻 Tech stack used

+- Next.js
+- Typescript
+- MongoDb
+- Tailwind
+- Shadcn
+- Zod
+- Clerk
+- Tiny MCE

+## 🛠️ Setup Project

+To get this project up and running in your development environment, follow these step-by-step instructions.

+### 🍴 Prerequisites

+We need to install or make sure that these tools are pre-installed on your machine:

+- [NodeJS](https://nodejs.org/en/download/): It is a JavaScript runtime environment.

+- [Git](https://git-scm.com/downloads): It is an open source version control system.

 ### 🚀 Install Project